burner/argsd/README.md

 All arguments take the shape "name value".
 Equal sign syntax is not supported.

-Array values can be given as separate values of as comma separated values.
+Array values can be given as a comma separated list.

 The name of the argument will be derived from the name of the member in the struct.
 The names are case sensitive.